HomeBlog Home

 1. Cost of Living in North Carolina

-North Carolina has the 28th lowest cost of living in the United States, making it an affordable option for families, young professionals, and retirees.
-With a cost of living 5% lower than the national average, North Carolina has become a popular place to call home in the Southeast.
+North Carolina has the 27th lowest cost of living in the United States, making it an affordable option for families, young professionals, and retirees.
+With a cost of living comparable to the national average, North Carolina has become a popular place to call home in the Southeast.

 The average personal total consumption cost in North Carolina is $43,959 per year, meaning a North Carolina resident must make about $3,663 monthly to live comfortably.